-As an exception to Table 5.2, Mortgage REITs that invest in residential and commercial mortgages, residential mortgage-backed securities and commercial mortgage-backed securities shall cover 67 percent of residential mortgages by base year activity in square meter at a minimum.
+Mortgage REITs that invest in residential and commercial mortgages, residential mortgage-backed securities and commercial mortgage-backed securities shall, at a minimum, cover 67 percent of residential mortgages by base year activity in square meter.
+Private equity firms are recommended to use the SBT portfolio coverage approach to cover all private equity investments, regardless of the percentage share the firm has in its investees.
+The SBT portfolio coverage method is encouraged given that private equity firms often have more influence over their investees compared to other financial